-olicy Number nd Title Comment Disposition O9 Field Interviews, Investigative Stops & Additional Suggested Aspects for "Field Interviews" -Field Interviews should be initiated by law enforcement officers only when and where a reasonable officer would believe further investigation is warranted.
-Adopted: Addressed in Procedures III.
-Pat-Downs -Strict prohibition on . -During Field Interviews, officers are not permitted to request consent to search community members. -Officers are not permitted to request or accept identification, such as a driver's license, from community members during Field Interviews. -Activation of Body-Worn Camera is mandatory at the initiation of the Field Interview, and deactivation is allowed only upon completion of the encounter. -Completion of Citizen/Police Contact Receipts is required for all Field Interviews, with copies provided to community members. -Mandatory submission of an Incident Report within 24 hours of concluding the Field Interview.
+Policy Number and Title Comment Disposition 409 Field Interviews, Investigative Stops & Pat-Downs 2.
+Additional Suggested Aspects for "Field Interviews" -Field Interviews should be initiated by law enforcement officers only when and where a reasonable officer would believe further investigation is warranted. -Strict prohibition on .
+Adopted: Addressed in Procedures III. -During Field Interviews, officers are not permitted to request consent to search community members. -Officers are not permitted to request or accept identification, such as a driver's license, from community members during Field Interviews. -Activation of Body-Worn Camera is mandatory at the initiation of the Field Interview, and deactivation is allowed only upon completion of the encounter. -Completion of Citizen/Police Contact Receipts is required for all Field Interviews, with copies provided to community members. -Mandatory submission of an Incident Report within 24 hours of concluding the Field Interview.
 The proposed changes aim to create clearer distinctions between Field Interviews, Community Interactions, and Involuntary Stops, such as Investigative Stops, minimizing the potential for misclassification.
 The inclusion of prohibitions, such as using Field Interviews as a pretext for an Investigative Stop, and restrictions on requesting consent to search and soliciting identification, contribute to transparency and prevent misuse of the interaction.
 Also, I noticed there is a prohibition in the policy against using Voluntary Contact as a pretext for Investigative Stops, and I proposed including this prohibition for the other voluntary interaction, Field Interview.
 Mandatory Body-Worn Camera activation and informing community members at the outset align with the voluntary nature of the interaction, empowering community members with the ability to make an informed decision on whether to engage with the officer.
 Documentation requirements for Field Interviews have been enhanced to align more closely with other types of contacts that include investigative components.
 This was done to bring consistency to documentation practices across different types of contacts, reduce the potential for misclassification, and ensure accountability.
 Finally, the inclusion of a 24-hour Incident Report submission deadline ensures additional clarity for officers.
-This is because the policy specifies a 72-hour submission deadline for supervisors to review but does not explicitly provide a submission deadline for officers.
+This is because the policy specifies a 72- hour submission deadline for supervisors to review but does not explicitly provide a submission deadline for officers.
 410 Foot Pursuits In Section III or IV - not pursuing beyond the jurisdictional limits of the JHPD (though this might be implied) Adopted: Addressed in Procedures III (A).
-410 Foot Pursuits In Section III- limit the use of other weapons and firearms Adopted: Addressed in Procedures III (A)
+410 Foot Pursuits In Section III- limit the use of other weapons and firearms during foot pursuit, unless the suspect is engaged in active aggression that is posing an immediate public threat Adopted: Addressed in Procedures III (A)